4 Behavioral Interview Tips for Hiring Managers (and Must-Ask Questions)

 It shows the candidate’s sense of accountability and responsibility or approaches to handling similar problems as an employee of your company.

-4 Behavioral Interviewing Tips
+4 Behavioral Interview Tips

 1. Ask questions based on the job